RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 #### Triggers and Functions preview

-TBA
+A preview of Triggers and Functions, which allow JavaScript functions to run inside Redis on-demand or when certain events occur, is available in Redis Enterprise version 7.2.

+The preview version of Triggers and Functions is not intended for production use since the API might change in the future and potentially cause application issues when upgrading to a later version.
+During preview, Triggers and Functions is not supported for databases with Auto Tiering enabled (previously known as Redis on Flash).

+For the full terms, see the [Redis Enterprise Software Agreement](https://redis.com/software-subscription-agreement/).

 #### Redis modules

-Redis Enterprise Software v7.2 includes the new features delivered in the latest [Redis Stack release (TBA)](https://redis.com/blog/introducing-redis-stack-6-2-6-and-7-0-6/):
+Redis Enterprise Software v7.2 includes the new features delivered in the latest [Redis Stack release 7.2](https://redis.com/blog/introducing-redis-stack-6-2-6-and-7-0-6/):

 - TBA